Strategy20 min read

 • Identify unhappy competitor customers and offer alternatives

 Unlike email outreach that sits in inboxes for days, Twitter conversations happen now.
 A well-timed reply or DM can start a sales conversation before your competitors even notice the opportunity.
+This is the core idea behind signal-driven outbound: timing beats messaging, and X is where intent surfaces first.

 Lower Cost, Higher ROI